The thesis

 Why deck count matters.
 Most side bets win on specific card combinations (pairs, suits, totals).
 Adding decks changes the probability of those combinations landing, which changes the edge.
 Sometimes more decks helps the player (Perfect Pairs, 21+3).
 Sometimes fewer decks helps (Lucky Lucky).
 Each article shows the per-deck breakdown.

 "Sucker bet" framing.
-Queens Reward (also called Lucky Ladies) carries a ~25% house edge — meaning for every $100 wagered, the casino expects to keep $25.
+Queens’ Reward (also called Lucky Ladies) carries a ~25% house edge — meaning for every $100 wagered, the casino expects to keep $25.
 That isn't borderline; that's catastrophic.

-Practice in BJNP
+Practice in Blackjack Navigator

-All seven side bets are available in Blackjack Navigator Pro — Perfect Pairs and 21+3 are free; the other five unlock with the one-time premium upgrade.
+All seven side bets are available in Blackjack Navigator — Perfect Pairs and 21+3 are free; the other five unlock with the one-time Pro upgrade.
 The app shows the real paytable, house edge, and EV per dollar live as you play, so you can see the math working over real hands.